 Travel anywhere in Italy and you’ll soon learn about the distinctive local cuisine (which is always superior to the specialties one village over).
 Rome is no different.
 Of its litany of fine culinary concoctions, find time for emblematic pasta dishes such as cacio e pepe and pasta alla gricia (both featuring the local sheep’s cheese: sharp and salty pecorino romano).
 You could also play it safe with the more well-known dish, spaghetti alla carbonara.

 To find primo examples, stroll over the luminous Ponto Sisto bridge and into the Trastevere neighborhood.
-A nightlife favorite for the Roman populace, this medieval corner of the city is removed enough from the crowds but never dead.
+A nightlife favorite for the Roman populace, this medieval neighbourhood is removed enough from the crowds but never dead, making it an excellent choice to explore Rome off the beaten path.
 Best of all, its local trattorias are feted for their traditional cuisine.

 Find a cobbled street-side table at Trattoria Da Lucia for culinary classics artfully executed.
 If you’re fixated on your first pizza, find Ivo a Trastevere for its crisp pies created in prototypical Roman style.